 As Mr Jordan said, each of us has an atmosphere which is affecting every other.
 By choosing our attitude we can change our world.

-Our choice.
-Today we can try to change the world.
+It’s my choice.
+Today I can try to change the world.